broadinstitute/idmp-fungal-pipelines/documentation/FungalQC/README.md

     print(f"WARNING!
 Pipeline is configured to only proceed for {gambit_expected_taxon}.
 Found: {merlin_tag}", file=sys.stderr)
 ```

-This allows the overall FungalQC workflow to fail early if the sample is not identified as Candidozyma auris, preventing unnecessary downstream processing for non-target species.
+This allows the overall FungalQC workflow to end early if the sample is not identified as Candidozyma auris, preventing unnecessary downstream processing for non-target species.

 ---